 Fig. 1: Foldable intraocular lens being inserted into eye.

 Why is an IOL used?

 When the natural lens is removed, much of the eye's focusing ability is lost.
-To restore vision, lost focusing power is usually replaced by one of three methods.
+To restore vision, the loss of focusing power is usually replaced by one of three methods.
 The first method is the use of glasses (spectacles).
-The required lens power is high and the corrective lens quite thick.
-This option is less desirable for cataract surgery on one eye since the magnification caused by the one thick lens may hinder binocularity.
+The required lens power is high, and the corrective lens is typically very thick.
+This option is less desirable for cataract surgery on one eye since the magnification caused by the one thick lens may hinder binocularity (use of the eyes together).
 The second option is to wear a contact lens.
-This option can be utilized for cataract surgery on one or both eyes.
+This option can be utilized for cataract surgery on one or both eyes and is the most ideal option for infants that need cataract surgery.
 However, handling and/or tolerating a contact lens can be difficult for some children.
 The third option is to place a permanent IOL inside the eye, making compliance less of an issue.